. . . looking for a friendly & approachable accountant for your business?

 They take all the administrative burden away from me so I can concentrate on running my business.

 First class!
 Super accountant!
 We have been with Adrian Mooy & Co since 1994.
 They provide a prompt, accurate & reliable service.
 There is always someone at the end of the phone to help and advise us.
 They have always delivered and we are more than happy to recommend them.

 I have found them to be very reliable and they provide good advice, so I have the peace of mind that I am doing things legally and that my tax matters are being dealt with efficiently.

 We are open five days a week please feel free to call.
 Our office hours are 9am - 5pm Monday to Friday.

 . . . get in touch for a free initial interview

 An Introduction to the Tax System for the Self Employed

-You must register with HM Revenue & Customs within the first three months of self employment.
+You must register with HMRC within the first three months of self employment.

 In calculating taxable profits you are entitled to claim deductions from your business income in respect of any expenses incurred for the purposes of trade (with a few minor exceptions).
 When you buy equipment for your business, you will be entitled to deduct the full cost (up to a maximum of £500,000 per year from 6.4.2014)